bergesinstitute/graf-method/book-3-unit-6.md

     Ellos/ellas/uds. van a cantar

-> Con el verbo *ir: Yo voy a ir a Miami.* (“I’m going to go to Miami”).
+> Con el verbo *ir: Yo voy a ir a Miami.* (“I'm going to go to Miami”).
 We need to use it twice!

 ## Expresiones temporales de futuro